happy-armin/magi/README.md

 ## License

-BabyAGI is released under the MIT License.
+magi is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.